ACME-Project/Ti64PhaseField/README.md

 ### Compilations under development

 Parallel computation with fftw.

-The roadblock here is that fftw and mmsp divide the data domain in different ways.
-So there needs to be an extra step to gather the whole grid from mmsp, and pass this grid to fftw.
+The current stage of testing has completed the following steps:

+1.) double and complex arrays have been defined under the rules of fftw parallelization 2.) dft plans have been defined for forward and inverse transforms under mpi environment

+Next steps:

+Reproduce the serial fftw computations.

 ### Model - modules